 - using excessive physical force (Examples are beatings, unreasonable restraint use, sexual assault, and improper use of guns, tasers, pepper spray, batons, police dogs and other weapons.)

 - performing an illegal strip search or a false arrest

 - practicing discrimination, intimidation or corruption

 Police misconduct happens for a variety of reasons: Poor training, poor judgment, laziness, sloppiness, pressure to get convictions, racism, sexism, or cruelty.
-Sometimes it's done by mistake.
-Other times it's intentional.
+Sometimes it is done by mistake.
+Other times it is intentional.
 Either way, many police practice a "code of silence" where they refuse to snitch on their fellow officers as part of a "protect our own" mentality.